Wonder Woman: Odyssey

 [(*) Editor’s note: See The Night Force: The War of Darkness and Light.]

 Months later, Nubia frowned in disgust as she spoke via mental radio with her mother.
 “The plane has been gone for four months now!” she said, fuming.
-The invisible robot plane had been one of the few things she hadn’t inherited from Princess Diana, since it had gone missing from Paradise Island while Nubia was still preparing to debut as the new Wonder Woman in the wake of Diana’s death. (*)
+The invisible robot plane had been one of the few things she had not inherited from Princess Diana, since it had gone missing from Paradise Island while Nubia was still preparing to debut as the new Wonder Woman in the wake of Diana’s death. (*)

 [(*) Editor’s note: See Justice League of America: The Final Chapter, Chapter 4: The New Wonder Woman.]